 - Decriminalize all drug use, personal possession, and low-level sales.

-- Invest in equitable, evidence-based drug policies that prevent drug use and promote the health and well-being of people who use drugs.
+- Invest in equitable, evidence-based policies that prevent drug use and promote the health and well-being of people who use drugs.

 - Substantially invest in Black and Hispanic/Latinx comms most harmed by drug war arrests.